frank-lynam/bark_whisperer/README.md

 ### Other Features

 There's also `gossip.py`, which allows you to fine-tune your own voice models from reference voices.
 It works okay, not great.
-Kind of a limitation of the model, I've seen better voice cloning, but I like bark because it has the most nature feeling cadence.
+Kind of a limitation of the model, I've seen better voice cloning, but I like bark because it has the most natural feeling cadence.
 It's nice to listen to.

 And then there's `howl_wrapper.py-tortoise-tts`.
 I actually designed the howl layer to be entirely extensible, so that all the post-processing can be wrapped around any tts engine you like, so long as it has the right api pieces that howl is looking for.
 This is a wrapper for tortoise tts, which is a really nice tts engine too.